VioletViolaVi/Milestone-Project-2/README.md

 - The project used Clipart-Library to provide free to use images for the animals.
 ### Snipping Tool
 - The project used Snipping Tool to edit out the wireframes for this project.
+### Font Awesome
+- The project used Font Awesome to provide the restart icon that would be used to restart the game.
 ### Google Fonts
 - The project used Google Font to provide the font style used for this project.